 God has chosen to reach the lost through His people.
 Jesus said that the Holy Spirit’s work is to convict the world of sin, righteousness and judgment, John 16:8.

-The biblical way for Christians to live in this culture is to pursue holiness.
-God commands His people to be holy, Leviticus 11 and 1 Peter 1.
+The way for Christians to live in this culture is to be holy people.
+God has commanded His people to be holy, Leviticus 11 and 1 Peter 1.
 Holy people live under the word of God.
+Holy people live openly before a sinful world.
 Holy people declare the truth of a holy God.
-Thereby, holy people are ambassadors for Christ.
+Holy people are ambassadors for Christ.

 It is unreasonable even to consider being silent when confronted by godless cultural norms.
 For the sake of the “lost” the church must declare the truth concerning lifestyles that God has declared to be unholy, sinful and an abomination to Him.
 Further, the Church is to stand for that which is good, right, and true and confront those who would call evil good and good evil, all for the glory of God!